sdsc/R-roll/README.md

-# R-roll
+# SDSC Rocks "R" roll

+## Overview

-This roll bundles the R statistical computing package.
+This Rocks roll bundles the R statistical computing package.

 R is a free software environment for statistical computing and graphics.
 For more information about R please visit the <a href="http://www.r-project.org" target="_blank">official web page</a>.